-Almond and pistachio paste scented with rose water and citrus zests — classic Moroccan flavors — wrapped in filo and coiled like a serpent.
-It’s amazing and wonderful, and no one will care that the filo is cracked.
+Almond and pistachio paste scented with rose water and citrus zest — classic Moroccan flavors — wrapped in filo and coiled like a serpent.
+It’s amazing and wonderful, and no one in my life cared that the filo was cracked in places.

 It looks impossibly difficult, but is surprisingly easy.
 The almond paste comes together quickly — without machinery — and even the filo isn’t terribly hard to manage.
 You’re just rolling it up, not forming adorable little purses or pouches.
 Which is where I draw the line.
 Or rather, filo draws the line with me.